 Jane and Patrick Foley teach Tai Chi as a relaxing, enjoyable exercise.
 Its slow, meditative movements are practised by millions of people for their proven health benefits.
 We both switched from successful careers to spread our love of Tai Chi.
-Between us we have nearly 50 years of experience in the art.
+Between us we have over 50 years of experience in the art.
 We teach regular classes and workshops in Wiltshire, Hampshire and Dorset UK and sometimes further afield.

 We also still regularly attend both local and international events with our teachers Bruce Frantzis, Sam Masich, Brian Cooper and Dr Paul Lam.

 From September 12th 2018 we will be changing our Wednesday and Thursday evening classes into a exciting new format.
 Our main aim is to provide an easy path for new or drop-in students to progress into the more traditional Tai Chi / Internal Arts subjects usually taught in advanced classes, workshops and retreats, and previously only made available to beginners once a year.

 New students will be able to start enjoying the traditional curriculum we teach, at any time.
 Existing intermediate students will be more empowered to access what they individually require with regard to curriculum material.
 We hope that this will encourage them, through sharing their skills with beginners and more targeted personal practice, to break through their ‘plateaus’ and so reach the next level.
 Find out more...

 We are pleased to be taking part in this research project within our classes in Ringwood and Fordingbridge.
 If you would like to participate in an MSc research project, overseen by Southampton University, then find out more at our following taster sessions.